Course Catalog

 2 units

 Exercises in Geographic Information Systems and Remote Sensing that demonstrate the development of digital geographic data.
 Students gain hands-on experience with developing datasets, using imagery to create GIS layers, performing spatial analysis, and utilizing GPS technology.
 Emphasis placed on environmental applications.
 Students cannot receive credit for this course and ENVS 215L.
-Concurrent enrollment in ENVS 115A required.
+Prerequisite(s): Concurrent enrollment in ENVS 115A, or ENVS 115B, or ENVS 115C is required.
+May be repeated for credit.

 ENVS 120